Bortezomib: History

 The trial was stopped following a pre-specified interim analysis showing a statistically significant improvement in TTP with the addition of bortezomib to MP (median 20.7 months) compared with MP (median 15 months) [HR: 0.54 (95% CI: 0.42, 0.70), p= 0.000002].
 OS, PFS, and RR also were significantly superior for the bortezomib-MP combination.

 In August 2014, bortezomib was approved in the United States for the retreatment of adults with multiple myeloma who had previously responded to Velcade therapy and relapsed at least six months following completion of prior treatment.

-In October 2014, bortezomib was approved in the United States for the treatment of treatment-naïve people with mantle cell lymphoma (MCL).
+In October 2014, bortezomib was approved in the United States for the treatment of treatment-naïve people with mantle cell lymphoma.

+A ready-to-use formulation of bortezomib was approved for medical use in the United States in September 2024.

 Society and culture

 Economics

 In the UK, NICE initially recommended against Velcade in October 2006, due to its cost of about £18,000 per person, and because studies reviewed by NICE reported that it could only extend the life expectancy by an average of six months over standard treatment.
 However, the company later proposed a performance-linked cost reduction for multiple myeloma, and this was accepted.